MariaJensen/pouch/README.md

 For the reduce function this means that its function body must contain no reference to anything outside of it except for the parameters of the function.

+(todo: Is it actually possible to pass parameters to the view when quering it?)
 (todo: examples)

 The design doc is saved to the database like any other document, and after it is saved, the views in it can be used to query the database.